-Selling expenses amounted to approximately \$1.3 million and \$1.7 million for the three months ended September 30, 2022 and 2021, respectively.
-Representing a decrease of approximately \$0.5 million or 26.1%.
-The decrease was mainly attribute to decrease in marketing and promotion expense of approximately \$0.4 million related to promoting our ZCITY platform.
+Selling expenses amounted to approximately \$2.6 million and \$3.6 million for the six months ended December 31, 2022 and 2021, respectively.
+Representing a decrease of approximately \$1.0 million or 29.2%.
+The decrease was mainly attributable to decrease in marketing and promotion expense of approximately \$1.0 million related to promoting our ZCITY platform.
 Marketing and promotion expense consists of redemptions of reward points which is generated from non-spending related activities (registration as a new user, referral of a new user and Spin & Win eligibility to receive reward points) in exchange for discounted credit of purchasing our products upon conversion of using the reward points.
-For the three months ended September 30, 2022 and 2021, we incurred approximately \$0.5 million and \$0.9 million, respectively, in marketing and promotion expense, and recognized the same amount of product revenue at the time of redemption of the non-spending related activities reward points by our customers.
-The decrease in marketing and promotion expense was mainly due to decrease of new registered user, and eventually resulted in less redemption in non-spending related activities reward points by our customers.
+For the six months ended December 31, 2022 and 2021, we incurred approximately \$1.0 million and \$1.8 million, respectively, in marketing and promotion expense, and recognized the same amount of product revenue at the time of redemption of the non-spending related activities reward points by our customers.
+The decrease of new registered user, and eventually resulted in less redemption in non-spending related activities reward points by our customers.